weewoo2636/steam_review_sentiment_analysis/README.md

 # Steam Review Sentiment Analysis

-This program was made to help a fictional game development studio to get a better grasp of how their game is perceived on the Steam platform, by creating a steam review sentiment analysis, that could help the studio make a better decision.
+This project was made to help a fictional game development studio to get a better grasp of how their game is perceived on the Steam platform, by creating a steam review sentiment analysis, that could help the studio make a better decision.
 The model got 0.81 f1-score.

 ## Acknowledgements